ito-takuya/ito-takuya.github.io/_pages/about.md

 ### Research Interest

 I study the role of large-scale brain network organization in distributed information processing.
-In particular, I am interested in the computational principles of how information is transferred and transformed between brain areas, and how these processes relate to flexible behaviors.
-To address these questions, I use a combination of statistical analysis of neural data sets and mathematical/computational modeling.
-I have used fMRI and non-human primate electrophysiology, and have interests in other data modalities.
+In particular, I am interested in the computational and network principles of how the brain implements flexible behaviors across many tasks.
+I use a combination of statistical analysis of neural data sets and mathematical/computational modeling.
+In the past, I have used human fMRI and non-human primate electrophysiology, though I also have interests in other data modalities.

-I also have interests in neural network modeling, graph theory, nonlinear dynamics, machine learning, and information theory.
+Separately, I have interests in neural network modeling, network science, dynamical systems theory, and machine learning.

 ### Education

 Rutgers University<br/>
-PhD (2015-present)<br/>
+PhD (2015-2020)<br/>
 Neuroscience
+Dissertation: _Cognitive Information Transformation in Functional Brain Networks_